codygreen/llm_api_server/objective5/README.md

 - _auth_jwt_: defines the authentication realm
 - _auth_jwt_key_file_: tells NGINX Plus how to validate the signature element of the JWT

 For this lab, we will leverage the JWK file used in the [Authenticating API Clients with JWT and NGINX Plus blog](https://www.nginx.com/blog/authenticating-api-clients-jwt-nginx-plus/).
-This file has been saved in the _objective5_ directory as _llmapi.jwk_ and it's code is also provided below:
+This file has been saved in the _objective5_ directory as _llmapi.jwk_ and it's code is provided below:

 ```jwt
 {"keys":